Nadhiem/Nadhiem/README.md

 - 👋 Hi, I’m @Nadhiem
-- 👀 I’m interested in Front end Development and web3
+- 👀 I’m interested in Front end Development and web3, python ,devops
-- 🌱 I’m currently learning blockchain development and dapp
+- 🌱 I’m currently learning blockchain development and dapp.
 - 💞️
 - 📫 How to reach me ...https://www.linkedin.com/in/nadhiem-latief-7a0200180